onflow/flow/agendas/2024/sprint-kickoff/2024-04-26-Flow-Sprint-Kickoff.md

 - Bridge Prep - Axelar

 **Done last sprint**
+* Supported Pyth with their initial efforts to onboard to EVM
+* Confirmed with Anchain and Axelar that development for Axelar Cadence bridge will likely resume in early May

 **This sprint**

-* Review plan/proposal for next phase of JVM SDK update to bring it back to feature parity after years of being overlooked
+* Review plan/proposal for next phase of JVM SDK update and get contract and timelines agreed
-* Start ramping [DeBridge](https://docs.debridge.finance/) integration for EVM
+* Review IncrementFi Cadence 1.0 contract upgrades

 **On Hold**
-- Axelar Cadence bridge release waiting confirmation of new timeline, no engineering ongoing
+- Axelar Cadence bridge release waiting confirmation of build partners, costs and timelines for EVM release, no engineering ongoing

 **Active Epics**